 Current situation on the plusvalia tax in the Spanish conveyancing system

-The subject of the plusvalía tax in Spain is a very complex and delicate issue from a legal point of view.
-Below, I have tried to give a simplified summary of the current situation and what you should do if this affects you in any way.
+The plusvalia tax is a complex and delicate issue from a legal point of view.
+Below, I have tried to give a simplified summary of the current situation.
+I also give my adive if you are concerned by this issue.

 Nevertheless, this ruling caused a lot of confusion about its scope and how to apply it.
 So, from this point, some courts decided to make every single plusvalía tax liquidation null and void regardless of whether or not there actually was an increase in the value of the land as their understanding was that the tax calculation method had been made null and void completely.
 Yet, on the other hand, other courts understood that the town halls were able to liquidate the tax when the land value had in fact increased (which according to the law is always) and, therefore, the taxpayer has to prove if this was not the case.